chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 Scar trots off.
 Simba centers himself on the rock, and waits.
 ```

-This rewritten scene is in contrast with the original scene above: Scar gives Simba an out, an option to escape the trap.
+`This rewritten scene is in contrast with the original scene above: Scar gives Simba an out, an option to escape the trap.
 But no, Simba's ego to want to be worthy of being king is the exact reason for his decision to stay in the gorge (instead of simply being tricked), and thus that his own ego is the reason why Mufasa dies.
-Scar still deceives Simba, but it's just a partial deception with Simba still mostly to blame, which Scar can/will use to leverage on Simba in the [[#Changing the terms of the climactic revelation|climactic scene]]
+Scar still deceives Simba, but it's just a partial deception with Simba still mostly to blame, which Scar can/will use to leverage on Simba in the` [climactic scene](#changing-the-terms-of-the-climactic-revelation).

 #### Brute-force vs. run-away

-I like that Scar emotionally blackmails Simba, how his rash attempts at proving himself really do put people in danger: first, it's Nala at the Elephant Graveyard.
-After this, it would be Mufasa really paying the price in the gorge.
+`I like that Scar emotionally blackmails Simba, how his rash attempts at proving himself really do put people in danger: first, it's Nala at the Elephant Graveyard.
+After this, it would be Mufasa really paying the price in the gorge.`

-Scar would play a win-win situation to Simba's insecurities, and this organically grew as I figured out what to write.
-See, Scar brings up the previous Elephant Graveyard incident (Simba's mistake) and presents Simba with **two choices: one, to brashly brute force succeeding the "test"/kingship—or, two to run away from the "test"/kingship**.
-Simba chooses to run headstrong into the "test" and force his way into becoming king, which allows Scar to attempt murder on Simba and Mufasa, and then assume the throne as sole heir.
+`Scar would play a win-win situation to Simba's insecurities, and this organically grew as I figured out what to write.
+See, Scar brings up the previous Elephant Graveyard incident (Simba's mistake) and presents Simba with` **`two choices: one, to brashly brute force succeeding the "test"/kingship—or, two to run away from the "test"/kingship`**. `Simba chooses to run headstrong into the "test" and force his way into becoming king, which allows Scar to attempt murder on Simba and Mufasa, and then assume the throne as sole heir.`

-But if Simba had chosen to run away from pursuing kingship and not do the "wildebeest test", then Scar could slowly whittle away at his confidence, until Simba is too afraid to ever take up the throne, leaving Scar the sole heir to the throne.
-Scar wins, either ways.
+`But if Simba had chosen to run away from pursuing kingship and not do the "wildebeest test", then Scar could slowly whittle away at his confidence, until Simba is too afraid to ever take up the throne, leaving Scar the sole heir to the throne.
+Scar wins, either ways.`

 #### Run-away vs. learn-from

 As per the original script, what happens afterwards is that Mufasa sacrifices himself to save Simba from the stampede. **What happens is a mix of the two planned outcomes: Mufasa is murdered, but Scar can guilt trip Simba into leaving Pride Lands and giving up pursuit of the throne.**

 In self-exile, Simba has discarded the brute-force-through-mistakes ideology, since it clearly didn't work, twice, and you can finally empathize why Simba is so confident towards Nala that you should just run away from every mistake and have no worries.
-In his experience so far, facing them always led to someone getting hurt, and Hakuna Matata was the only other alternative.
-Having Scar outright present this A-or-B dichotomy to Simba causes him to stumble.
+In Simba's experience so far, facing mistakes always led to someone getting hurt, and Hakuna Matata was the only other alternative.
+Having Scar outright present this shallow A-or-B dichotomy to Simba is what holds Simba back from ever growing.

 Raifiki later on would also present Simba (who now only knew of running) an A-or-B fork in the road.
 And Simba's tired of dichotomies.
 But Raifiki, he presents a third option: "You can either run from it, or *learn* from it."